GSA/search-gov-website/_posts/2014-08-22-open-source.md

 Following this same model, moving forward, we plan to:

-* Share first&mdash;For every new feature, we'll write the code so that *anyone* can make use of the code, not just us.
+* Share first &mdash; For every new feature, we'll write the code so that *anyone* can make use of the code, not just us.
 If the public community contributes to the codebase, we'll be able to improve this feature without taxing our developers.
-* Expose APIs&mdash;We'll expose our data products as APIs so that *anyone* can make use of the data, not just searchers on a government websites.
+* Expose APIs &mdash; We'll expose our data products as APIs so that *anyone* can make use of the data, not just searchers on a government websites.
-* Be our own customer&mdash;We'll use our own public code and data just like everyone else.
+* Be our own customer &mdash; We'll use our own public code and data just like everyone else.
 We'll call our own API servers to integrate the data within our search results pages.

 ## Make Things Open to Make Things Better